Animals in space

 Animals in space originally served to test the survivability of spaceflight, before human spaceflights were attempted.
-Later, other non-human animals were flown to investigate various biological processes and the effects microgravity and space flight might have on them.
-Bioastronautics is an area of bioengineering research which spans the study and support of life in space.
-To date, seven national space programs have flown animals into space: the United States, Soviet Union, France, Argentina, China, Japan and Iran.
+Later, many species were flown to investigate various biological processes and the effects microgravity and space flight might have on them.
+Bioastronautics is an area of bioengineering research that spans the study and support of life in space.
+To date, seven national space programs have flown non-human animals into space: the United States, Soviet Union, France, Argentina, China, Japan and Iran.

-A wide variety of animals have been launched into space, including monkeys and apes, dogs, cats, tortoises, mice, rats, rabbits, fish, frogs, spiders, quail eggs (which hatched in 1990 on Mir), and insects.
-The US launched flights carrying primates primarily between 1948 and 1961, with one flight in 1969 and one in 1985.
-France launched two monkey-carrying flights in 1967.
-The Soviet Union and Russia launched monkeys between 1983 and 1996.
-During the 1950s and 1960s, the Soviet space program used a number of dogs for sub-orbital and orbital space flights.
+A wide variety of non-human animals have been launched into space, including monkeys and apes, dogs, cats, tortoises, mice, rats, rabbits, fish, frogs, spiders, insects, and quail eggs (which hatched on Mir in 1990).
+The US launched the first Earthlings into space, with fruit flies surviving a 1947 flight, followed by primates in 1949.
+The Soviet space program launched multiple dogs into space, with the first sub-orbital flights in 1951, and first orbital flights in 1957.

-Two tortoises and several varieties of plants were the first inhabitants of Earth to circle the Moon, on the 1968 Zond 5 mission.
-In 1972 five mice, Fe, Fi, Fo, Fum, and Phooey, orbited the Moon a record 75 times in Apollo 17's Command Module America, the last crewed voyage to the Moon.
+Two tortoises and several varieties of plants were the first Earthlings to circle the Moon in September 1968 on the Zond 5 mission.
+In 1972, five mice nicknamed Fe, Fi, Fo, Fum, and Phooey orbited the Moon a record 75 times aboard command module America as part of the Apollo 17 mission (the most recent to put Earthlings into lunar orbit).